TheFredward/python_game/README.md

 # python_game
-# Starting to learn pygame
+Starting to learn pygame
-# Simple game based on Pygame
+Design a simple game based on Pygame library